-The majority of our revenue has been generated in the United States, where we sell our products through a network of 31 independent sales agencies employing more than 115 sales representatives specifically focused on pediatrics, 84 of whom were full-time equivalents devoted to our sales activities.
+The majority of our revenue has been generated in the United States, where we sell our products through a network of 33 independent sales agencies employing more than 130 sales representatives specifically focused on pediatrics, 86 of whom were full-time equivalents devoted to our sales activities.
 These independent sales agents are trained by us, distribute our products and are compensated through sales-based commissions and performance bonuses.
 We do not sell our products through or participate in physician-owned distributorships, or PODs.

 We market and sell our products internationally in 38 countries, primarily through independent stocking distributors.
 Our independent distributors manage the billing relationship with each hospital in their respective territories and are responsible for servicing the product needs of their surgeon customers.
-In April 2017, we began to supplement our use of independent distributors with direct sales programs in the United Kingdom, Ireland, Australia and New Zealand.
+In April 2017, we began to supplement our use of independent distributors with direct sales programs in the United Kingdom, Ireland, Australia and New Zealand and further expanded to Canada in September 2018.
 In these markets, we work through sales agencies that are paid a commission, similar to our U.S. sales model.
 We expect these arrangements to generate an increase in revenue and gross margin.